What Is Review Management: App Store Review Management In 2025

 Should I buy app reviews?

 No, buying app reviews is against the guidelines of both the Apple App Store and Google Play Store.
 It can lead to penalties, including app removal.
-Focus on genuine user feedback through ethical practices like improving your app’s performance and encouraging real users to leave reviews.
+Focus on genuine user online reviews through ethical practices like improving your app’s performance and encouraging real users to leave reviews.

 How important are App Store reviews?